 What happens if someone in the group tests positive for COVID-19?

-Despite pre-course-screening, physical distancing requirements, good hygiene, and careful measures, it is impossible to guarantee that you will not contract COVID-19 while at Outward Bound.
+Despite pre-course-screening, physical distancing requirements, good hygiene, and careful measures, it is impossible to guarantee that you will not contract COVID-19 while on an NWOBS course.
 If a student does test positive for COVID-19, Outward Bound will isolate and care for the student on-site until a parent can travel to the basecamp (within a 48 hour window) and assume care of the student off site.
 Outward Bound will seek medical care based on the student’s signs and symptoms and local medical advice, involving parents in the conversation as practical.

 Could Outward Bound still be canceled?

 We hope not, but the answer is yes.
-Our decision to open has been made after careful reflection on risk versus reward.
+Our decision to run programs was made after careful reflection on risk versus benefit.
 As we gather new information and assess the most current information on disease spread, we reserve the right to cancel programming if we feel that is the safest option for the health and safety of our students and staff.
 We are also following state guidelines.
-Should OR or WA see a significant rise in disease spread and implement additional directives, we may not be able to run programs.
-Both of our basecamps in OR and WA are in remote areas that have not yet seen significant numbers of cases.
+Should Oregon or Washington see a significant rise in disease spread and implement additional directives, we may have to again pause programming.

 Sign Up for Updates